Historical picture

 Splitting ratio (carrier gas flow) Variable-bypass (vaporizer determines carrier gas split) Dual-circuit (carrier gas is not split)

-Method of vaporization Flow-over (including the Aladin for desflurane, which does not require added heat like the Tec 6) Gas/vapor blender (heat produces vapor, which is injected into fresh gas flow)
+Method of vaporization Flow-over (including the Aladin for desflurane, which does not require added heat like the Tec 6) Injector (gas/vapor blender): vapor is injected into fresh gas flow

-Temperature compensation Automatic temperature compensation mechanism Electrically heated to a constant temperature (39ºC; thermostatically controlled)
+Temperature compensation Automatic temperature compensation mechanism Tec 6 is Electrically heated to a constant temperature (39ºC; thermostatically controlled)

 Calibration Calibrated, agent-specific Calibrated, agent-specific